Hormonal imbalances are very common – why is this?

 - Strong family history of cardiovascular disease

-- Strong family history of Alzheimer’s dementia
+- Strong family history of Alzheimer’s or dementia

 - Sedentary lifestyle